Akai S2000/S3000/S900 Disk Image Editor

 - Info -

-I set to work using a page put together by Paul Kellett (the author of akaidisk) that had most of the information regarding the way the disks are laid out and so on.
-You'll need PHP 4/5 (doesn't work in PHP7) and fdutils 5.0+ to read/write floppies.
+Way back I set to work using a page put together by Paul Kellett (the author of akaidisk) that had most of the information regarding the way the disks are laid out and so on.
+You'll need PHP 7 and above and fdutils 5.0+ to read/write floppies.
 The script should work on other operating systems besides Linux, but without fdutils floppy read/writes won't happen.

 Seeing as the S2800 and S3200 both use the same operating system as the S3000 I think it's safe to say s2kdie should work fine with images from both of them.
 I could add support for S1000/S01 easily enough, but I'm not 100% on the disk format and need an image or two for testing.
 I'm working on adding auto creation of programs on WAV import, should make life a bit easier.